Manassas Park, Virginia: 2000 census

 In June 2021, U.S. News & World Report ranked Manassas Park with the fifth best life expectancy in the United States at 92.5 years old.

 Education

-The city is served by Manassas Park City Schools, with a total of 4 schools: Cougar Elementary, Manassas Park Elementary, Manassas Park Middle, and Manassas Park High School.
-There are also Private Schools.
+The city is served by Manassas Park City Schools, with a total of four schools: Cougar Elementary, Manassas Park Elementary, Manassas Park Middle, and Manassas Park High School.
+There are also private schools.

 Transportation

 Virginia State Route 28 is the main highway serving the city.
 From Manassas Park, SR 28 extends north to Interstate 66 and south to Virginia State Route 234, providing connections to major cities through the region.

 Virginia State Route 213 follows Manassas Drive, serving as a main roadway within Manassas Park.
 However, the route designation is unsigned.

 The city is home to Manassas Park station located on the Manassas Line of the Virginia Railway Express.

+Government

+Manassas Park has supported every Democratic nominee since 2008.
+It voted for every Republican nominee between 1980 and 2004 while voting for the Democratic nominee in 1976, which was the first election held under independent city status.